General IT Security Standards

 ISO/IEC 27039:2015 provides guidelines to assist organizations in preparing to deploy intrusion detection and prevention systems (IDPS).
 In particular, it addresses the selection, deployment, and operations of IDPS.
 It also provides background information from which these guidelines are derived.

-ISO/IEC 27040:2015 provides detailed technical guidance on how organizations can define an appropriate level of risk mitigation by employing a well-proven and consistent approach to the planning, design, documentation, and implementation of data storage security.
-Storage security applies to the protection (security) of information where it is stored and to the security of the information being transferred across the communication links associated with storage.
-Storage security includes the security of devices and media, the security of management activities related to the devices and media, the security of applications and services, and security relevant to end-users during the lifetime of devices and media and after end of use.
+This document provides detailed technical requirements and guidance on how organizations can achieve an appropriate level of risk mitigation by employing a well-proven and consistent approach to the planning, design, documentation, and implementation of data storage security.
+Storage security applies to the protection of data both while stored in information and communications technology (ICT) systems and while in transit across the communication links associated with storage.
+Storage security includes the security of devices and media, management activities related to the devices and media, applications and services, and controlling or monitoring user activities during the lifetime of devices and media, and after end of use or end of life.
 Storage security is relevant to anyone involved in owning, operating, or using data storage devices, media, and networks.
-This includes senior managers, acquirers of storage product and service, and other non-technical managers or users, in addition to managers and administrators who have specific responsibilities for information security or storage security, storage operation, or who are responsible for an organization's overall security program and security policy development.
+This includes senior managers, acquirers of storage products and services, and other non-technical managers or users, in addition to managers and administrators who have specific responsibilities for information or storage security, storage operation, or who are responsible for an organization’s overall security programme and security policy development.
 It is also relevant to anyone involved in the planning, design, and implementation of the architectural aspects of storage network security.
-ISO/IEC 27040:2015 provides an overview of storage security concepts and related definitions.
-It includes guidance on the threat, design, and control aspects associated with typical storage scenarios and storage technology areas.
-In addition, it provides references to other International Standards and technical reports that address existing practices and techniques that can be applied to storage security.
+This document provides an overview of storage security concepts and related definitions.
+It includes requirements and guidance on the threats, design, and control aspects associated with typical storage scenarios and storage technology areas.
+In addition, it provides references to other international standards and technical reports that address existing practices and techniques that can be applied to storage security.

 ISO/IEC TR 15443-1:2012 defines terms and establishes an extensive and organised set of concepts and their relationships for understanding IT security assurance, thereby establishing a basis for shared understanding of the concepts and principles central to ISO/IEC TR 15443 across its user communities.
 It provides information fundamental to users of ISO/IEC TR 15443-2.